sandeepscet/aChess-devsunleashed/README.md

 - Keep on changing the status of epic , story and task based on move
 - whover has jira-project-settings-page or jira-admin-page can Intialize the game and play the game
 - EPIC : isSiteAdmin isAdmin isProjectAdmin canAdministerProjects
-- Story : canCreateChildren canCreateSubtasks and parent has already game started Name - AChess- Atlassian Chess
+- Story : canCreateChildren canCreateSubtasks and parent has already game started
+      displayConditions:
+        and:
+          canCreateChildren: true
+          and
+          canCreateSubtasks: true
+          and
+            issueType: Epic
+            or:
+            issueType: Story
+            or:
+            issueType: Sub-task
+Name - AChess- Atlassian Chess

 https://github.com/timburgan/timburgan